jiangts/blog/resources/templates/md/posts/2015-9-6-zero-to-one.review.md

 to see a simple premise driven to its logical extreme on the many topics that Thiel discusses.
 The conclusions Thiel draws then lead one to reflect on their mindset towards those topics, even if Thiel's conclusions seem extreme at the outset.
-If you are interested Thiel's premise and its implications, reading this book will do a lot of detailed thinking for you and springboard you into a place where you can decide first what you believe about his view-points and second what you actually think about his starting premise.
+If you are interested in Thiel's premise and its implications, reading this book will do a lot of detailed thinking for you and springboard you into a place where you can decide first what you believe about his view-points and second what you actually think about his starting premise.